apache/airflow/docs/apache-airflow/security/index.rst

 security reports are handled by the security team of Airflow, head to `Airflow's Security Policy <https://github.com/apache/airflow/security/policy>`_.

-Airflow Security Model - user types
+Airflow security model - user types
 -----------------------------------

 The Airflow security model involves different types of users with